 One Pillar Pagoda

-With the above information, we hope you have a better understanding and can best prepare for your visit to the Ho Chi Minh Mausoleum.
+With the above information, we hope you have a better understanding and are better prepared for your visit to the Ho Chi Minh Mausoleum.
 If you have the opportunity to visit Hanoi, do not forget to visit the President Ho Chi Minh Mausoleum.

 Source: collected by An